savvag44/RFscore-refined/README.md

-# RFscore-refined
+# RF-Score-refined
-An implementation of [RFscore](https://github.com/oddt/rfscorevs), allowing facile training and testing of both individual models and model ensembles on large datasets.
+An implementation of [RF-Score](https://github.com/oddt/rfscorevs), allowing facile training and testing of both individual models and model ensembles on large datasets.

 ## Setup